MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/copilot/copilot-ai-plugins.md

 The development of AI plugins with finance and operations apps has three key components:
 - A method must be created in X++.
 This method is invoked by Copilot Studio and runs the defined application code and returns the response to copilot, which then translates the response into natural language for the user.
 - The plugin must be created in the Dataverse, with an associated custom API, making it available to add to copilots in Copilot Studio.
-- The plugin operation must be added as an action in your selected copilot(s).
+- The plugin operation must be added as an action in your selected copilot.

 For more information about the plugin architecture and execution, see [Architecture of Copilot in finance and operations](copilot-architecture.md).